What Students Need to Know About Applying to College During a Pandemic

 “In many cases, the difference between ‘sticker price’ and what students are expected to pay is significant,” says Monica Inzer, vice president for enrollment at Hamilton College, “so it is important that families utilize cost estimators and explore the generous financial aid that is available before they rule out any colleges or universities.
 Don’t miss the opportunity to be considered by great colleges and universities that are willing to invest in you.”

-Visiting Campus Will Still Be a Challenge
+Visiting Campus Might Still Be a Challenge

 Campus visits have traditionally been a major factor in students’ college choices.